quannabe/ByteArraySuffixTree/README.md

 ##Suffix Tree vs Dictionary:

 ####In a nutshell:
-  Dictionary= O(1) operations, linear memory requirement
+  Dictionary= O(1) Constant Time Operations, Linear Memory requirement

-  SuffixTree= Linear operations, sub-linear memory usage
+  SuffixTree= Linear operations, Sub-Linear Memory usage

 ####Consider that we have n byte arrays each of size m:

   A dictionary will Hash the Key and Store the Value in constant O(1) time, will use O(n*m) storage.
 Also, a dict will have O(1) updates & retrevials.

   A suffix tree will take O(n) time to store, retreive, and update the value.
-Assuming that our Byte Arrays represent incrementing numbers, we will use far less than O(n*m) storage.
+Assuming that our Byte Arrays represent incrementing numbers, we will use **far less** than O(n*m) storage.
 Herein lies the advantage-- smaller memory footprint.

 ##Uses:

 Looking at the above complexity, we can see that this is useful where we are dealing with many incrementing numbers in Byte Array format.

-Note: keep in mind Big vs. Little Endian-- Depending on how your number is represented, where it starts, and how it increments-- it may make more sense to  store the reverse of the array.
+Note: keep in mind Big vs. Little Endian-- Depending on how your number is represented, where it starts, and how it increments-- **it may make more sense to store the reverse of the array**.

 ##Example: